AlGepe/OmniSnippets_JS/docs/stdCustomJS/areaChart.rst

    :alt: Example of area chart
    :align: center

-   Example of a area chart with two user defined functions
+   Example of an area chart with two user defined functions

 We have chosen the following colours for this chart: **blue2** (for ``n1`` and ``offset1``) and **orange** (for ``n2`` and ``offset2``) which corresponds to positions **2** and **8** in the array of data [#f1]_ as shown in the :ref:`color coding in charts <colorChart>` picture we showed in a previous section.